Blackbird Has Spoken: Part 2

 Ivy didn't last long in grief and loss group.
 The counselor was probably around Ivy's age, mid thirties she guessed.
 His name was Eric.
 There was something about him that creeped her out but she couldn't put her finger on it.
 He wasn't handsome exactly, but had a rugged, outdoorsman look many women would find attractive.
 He had a strong Jersey accent, but was not brash.
 He didn't seem the type to facilitate a group about grief and loss.
 Ivy figured a nurturing older woman would be the type.

-Eric explained what the group's purpose was, and what the group format would be like.
+Eric explained what the group's purpose and format would be.
 No one would be forced to share but participation was strongly encouraged.
 He began defining terms regarding grief and loss.
 As he talked on Ivy didn't hear anything he said but was riveted watching him.
 Anxiety built as she listened to his voice, observed his body language, his contoured biceps, and his dark curly hair.
 There was an uncanny, but creepy familiarity about him that she was trying grasp hold of.
-At one moment, Eric ran his hand through his curly hair.
-The moment was like déjà vu.
+At one moment, Eric ran his hand through his hair.
+It was déjà vu moment for Ivv.
 'Who?
 Where do I know this guy from?'
 The blood suddenly drained from Ivy's face and she went weak in the knees.
-Eric was a dead ringer for Roger, the man who murdered her mother and then turned the gun on himself.
+Eric was a dead ringer for Roger, the man who murdered her mother then turned the gun on himself.
 Ivy bolted from the room.
 She barely made it to the commode when she got to her room.
 After washing her face she wondered why God was allowing this constant buffeting.
-If He loved her so much, why was he allowing things like this to happen?
+If He loved her so much, why was He allowing things like this to happen?
 Hospitals were supposed to be safe places.
 Not happy places, but safe.
 She'd been surprised so far that at least the experience hadn't been like One Flew Over the Cuckoo's Nest, but it had been disturbing nonetheless.

 Grief and loss group